 Fluids are administered, usually intravenously (IV), to promote circulation.
 Sometimes, blood products are also given.

 When chest compressions are not successful in restoring the heartbeat, the chest may need to be opened to allow access to the heart.
 If blood has pooled around the heart in the tissue sac called the pericardium, the pressure from this fluid can be relieved by opening the sac.
 If the heart is not beating, the veterinarian grasps the heart with one or both hands and compresses it.
 The compression is then released to allow the heart chambers to refill with blood.
 If blood loss is severe or poor circulation has been prolonged, certain blood vessels may be clamped to direct blood flow to the brain.
-This is a temporary measure, usually up to 10 minutes.
+This is a temporary measure, usually lasting no more than 10 minutes.

 Critically ill animals must be monitored closely in the veterinary hospital for a period of time depending on the severity of the illness or injury.
 Close attention helps the veterinarian determine whether treatment is effective, or whether other treatments may be needed.
 Often, secondary problems become evident or develop during treatment.